-Bali is simply a dream destination – whether for solo trips, honeymoons, yoga trips or family travel – the Bali must-sees are definitely a highlight for every kind of traveler.
+Bali is simply a dream destination – whether for solo trips, honeymoons, yoga trips, or family travel – the Bali must-sees are definitely a highlight for every traveler.

-But before we take a look at the Bali travel itinerary, we’ll give you some Bali travel tips and information.
+But before we dive into this comprehensive Bali travel itinerary, we’ll ensure you are prepared perfectly by adding some practical Bali travel tips and information.

 What to find out in this post

 - 2 Best time to visit Bali

 - 3 Where is Bali?